tatianegercina/FinTech/01-Lesson-Plans/12-NLP/1/LessonPlan.md

 * Although counts of words can sometimes be very informative, they rarely have context.
 Informative terms often contain two or more words, so being able to look at frequent multi-word terms is also useful.

-* Ngrams are multiple word sequences—the n stands for the number of consecutive words (or tokens) that are included.
+* N-grams are multiple word sequences—the n stands for the number of consecutive words (or tokens) that are included.
 So a bigram, for example, is two consecutive tokens strung together.

-* We will be using the ngram function from NLTK (Natural Language Toolkit) to break up the list of words into ngrams.
+* We will be using the n-gram function from NLTK (Natural Language Toolkit) to break up the list of words into n-grams.

-* The ngram function takes two arguments.
-The first is the list of tokenized words, and the second is the number of words that we want in each token—the "n" in ngram.
-We can use the same Counter function as before on the results to produce the counts of each ngram and get the most common ngrams.
+* The n-gram function takes two arguments.
+The first is the list of tokenized words, and the second is the number of words that we want in each token—the "n" in n-gram.
+We can use the same Counter function as before on the results to produce the counts of each n-gram and get the most common n-grams.

 ```python
 bigram_counts = Counter(ngrams(processed, n=2))
 ```

-Ask students to notice that the counts of the most common ngrams are much smaller than those of the most common words.
+Ask students to notice that the counts of the most common n-grams are much smaller than those of the most common words.

 * This should be intuitive—most words are used in very different contexts, so two-word combinations should be less frequent, on average, than the words that make them up.
-This is one reason that higher-n ngrams are rarely used in practice.
+This is one reason that higher-n n-grams are rarely used in practice.
 Unless the corpus is very large or very repetitive, there are few three, four, or five-word sequences that are used frequently.

 ---